logicly-au/pmhc-mds-spec/doc/introduction.rst

 .. figure:: figures/data-model-v5.0-treatment.svg
    :alt: PMHC MDS v5.0 Treatment Service Provider Data Model

-In the treatment context the specification works almost the same as a service reporting via the Version 2 core PMHC-MDS specification using the new :ref:`intake-episode-data-elements` record to identify additional detail regarding referrals in from the intake teams (:ref:`dfn-intake_organisation_path` and :ref:`dfn-intake_key`), referrals out to additional services (:ref:`dfn-organisation_type_referred_to_at_episode_conclusion`), and the involvement of multiple practitioners in service contacts (:ref:`service-contact-practitioner-data-elements`) which allows multiple endorsements.
+In the treatment context the :ref:`intake-episode-data-elements` record is used to identify referrals in from intake teams (:ref:`dfn-intake_organisation_path` and :ref:`dfn-intake_key`).

 Intake and IAR-DST activity is not submitted in this context.

+The collection of Universal Aftercare data is only required where organisations are providing the Universal Aftercare program.

 .. _introduction-combined-context: